Christopher Reeve: Early life and education

-Reeve was born on September 25, 1952, in New York City, to Barbara Pitney Lamb, an associate editor of Town Topics, and Franklin D'Olier Reeve, a teacher, novelist, poet, and scholar.
+Christopher Reeve was born in New York City to Barbara Pitney Lamb, an associate editor of Town Topics, and Franklin D'Olier Reeve, a teacher, novelist, poet, and scholar.
 Many of his ancestors had been in America since the early 17th century, some having been aboard the Mayflower.
 Through his mother, he was a 12th generation descendant of William Bradford, a pilgrim and five-time Governor of Plymouth Colony.
 Other ancestors of Reeve came from the French aristocracy.
 His maternal great-grandfather, Mahlon Pitney, was an associate justice of the U.S. Supreme Court from 1913 to 1922.
-For over 25 years his paternal great-grandfather, Franklin D'Olier, was CEO of the Prudential Insurance Company.
+For over 25 years, Reeve's paternal great-grandfather, Franklin D'Olier, was CEO of the Prudential Insurance Company.
 His grand-uncle, Franklin D'Olier Jr., was married to Margaret Winifred Lee, the maternal aunt of First Lady of the United States Jacqueline Kennedy Onassis.

-Franklin and Barbara divorced in 1956, and she moved with Christopher and his younger brother Benjamin to Princeton, New Jersey, where they attended Nassau Street School and then Princeton Day School (PDS).
+Franklin and Barbara divorced in 1956, and she moved with Christopher and his younger brother, Benjamin, to Princeton, New Jersey, where they attended Nassau Street School and then Princeton Day School (PDS).
 Reeve's parents both remarried; he had five half-siblings and several step-siblings.
 Reeve excelled academically, athletically, and onstage; he was on the honor roll and played soccer, baseball, tennis, and hockey.
 He also played the piano and sang in the choir as a soprano.

 Reeve had a difficult relationship with his father, Franklin.
 He wrote in 1998 that his father's "love for his children always seemed tied to performance" and he put pressure on himself to act older than he actually was to gain his father's approval.
-Between 1988 and 1995 the two barely spoke to each other, but they reconciled after Reeve's paralyzing accident.
+Between 1988 and 1995, the two barely spoke to each other, but they reconciled after Reeve's paralyzing accident.

 Reeve found his passion for acting in 1962 at age nine when he was cast in an amateur version of the operetta The Yeomen of the Guard; it was the first of many student plays.
-His interest was solidified when at age 15, he spent a summer as an apprentice at the Williamstown Theatre Festival in Williamstown, Massachusetts.
+His interest was solidified at age 15 when he spent a summer as an apprentice at the Williamstown Theatre Festival in Williamstown, Massachusetts.